wulforr/zchat/README.md

 - You can search for people to chat with
 - You can send messages to people
+- You can add new people and chat with them
 - Chat List on left shows a list of people with last message of the chat and time of last message
 - On sending a message the Chat List updates accordingly and shows most recent chat on top